INRIA/scikit-learn-mooc/plan.md

 ## Notebook module #2: basic preprocessing for minimal model fit

+### Learning objectives:
+- Know the difference between a numerical and a categorical variable
+- use a scaler
+- convert category labels to dummy variables
+- combine feature preprocessing and model with pipeline
+- evaluate generalization of model with cross-validation

+### Content

 Prepare a train  / test split

 Basic model on numerical features only